ericmjl/stats-agents/docs/blog.md

 The beauty of this approach lies in the competitive nature of the Dirichlet allocation: all predictors compete for the total explained variance W. If one predictor becomes more important (higher φⱼ), others must become less important.
 This creates natural sparsity and prevents overfitting.

-## First Extension: R2D2 for Generalized Linear Models
+## First extension: R2D2 for generalized linear models

 The first major challenge came when extending R2D2 to non-Gaussian outcomes.
 Yanchenko et al. (2021) tackled this problem by developing clever approximation methods that preserve the intuitive R² interpretation.
 The beautiful relationship `R² = W/(W+σ²)` that made everything work cleanly suddenly becomes complex when dealing with Poisson counts, binary outcomes, or other GLM families.

-### The Challenge: No More Simple σ²
+### The challenge: no more simple σ²

 In GLMs, the "noise" isn't a simple σ² anymore.
 Instead, we have: